tomas-862/misc/CCNP_SP_SPCORE/adv_Net_Automation_with_PY/SysArgv/sysargv.md

 - **Index 0** is reserved for the script name, while subsequent indices correspond to arguments supplied by the user.
 - This clear division allows the script to differentiate between its own name and the user inputs it processes.
 ```

-You can copy this content into a `.md` file, and it will be formatted properly for Markdown viewers.